 Parkinson’s disease is still difficult to treat.
 There are substances that supplement the lack of dopamine in the brain.
-However these do not treat the actual problem itself, namely the degeneration of nerve cells in part of the brain.
+However these do not treat the actual problem – degeneration of nerve cells in a part of the brain.

-Since a few years, a new chapter has been opened with knowledge that has been obtained about the repair mechanisms of our body.
-These substances responsible for repair and protection are part of the group of body’s own molecules.
+For a few years now a new chapter has been opened with knowledge that has been obtained about the natural repair mechanisms of our body.
+These substances responsible for repair and protection are a part of the group of body’s own molecules.
 One of those substances is called palmitoylethanolamide.
-It is available in its most pure form as PeaCure.
-A new 2014 study showed that 30 Parkinson patients benefited from a yearlong treatment with palmitoylethanolamide.
+A 2014 study showed that 30 Parkinson patients benefited from a yearlong treatment with palmitoylethanolamide.

 A breakthrough was reported in 2012 when it turned out that palmitoylethanolamide can protect the nerve cells in the brain with Parkinson disease.